penborter/stretch/_posts/2022-12-31-Stretch-Theme.md

 2. A list of collection items separated by year - `layout: list` and `by_date: true` in the front matter. *E.g.: [Posts](/posts)*
 3. A list of collection items as cards - set `layout: list` and `card: true` in the front matter. *E.g.: [Projects](/projects)*

+For collections as cards, you can also set a thumbnail picture to use for each card.
+For that card's collection item, set `thumb` in the front matter to the desired url.
+Check out the sample gallery and `example.md` for an example.

 ## Images

 The theme includes a `picture.html` file in the `_includes` folder for any photos you want to add.
 The usage is described in the [includes file on Github](https://github.com/penborter/stretch/blob/main/_includes/picture.html).
 Images added this way can come in two sizes: normal (default), and wide which overflows the sidebar by default.
 Wide images' overflow amount is set by the `$pic-wide` variable in [`layout.scss`](https://github.com/penborter/stretch-theme/blob/main/_sass/layout.scss).